What is Florence Italy known for?

 Leather

-While walking through Florence, it is possible to find endless shops offering leather jackets.
-So many stores and markets offer leather jackets in Florence that it can be overwhelming.
+While walking through Florence, you can find endless shops selling leather jackets.
+So many stores and markets in Florence offer leather jackets that it can be overwhelming.
 Though one thing is for sure, you won’t have problems finding where to buy a traditional leather jacket.

 Huge tourist crowds